-- All agents, brokers, traders, distributors, packers, or labelers should comply with Good Manufacturing Practices as defined in this guide.
+- All agents, brokers, traders, distributors, packers, and labelers should comply with Good Manufacturing Practices as defined in this guide.

-- All of the mentioned above should maintain complete traceability of APIs and intermediates they distribute.
+- All of the mentioned above should maintain complete traceability of the APIs and intermediates they distribute.

-- Following documents should be retained and available at their-self include:
+- The following documents should be retained and available at themselves including:

 - Original manufacturer identity